srl-labs/learn-srlinux/docs/ansible/collection/config.md

     }
     ```

+`path` and `value` parameters take values based on [SR Linux YANG models](../../yang/index.md), enabling fully model-driven configuration operations.

 ## Config operations

-The module provides an `update`, `replace`` and `delete` operations against SR Linux devices.
+The module provides an `update`, `replace` and `delete` operations against SR Linux devices.
 Moreover, a combination of these operations can be handled by the module enabling rich configuration transactions.

 ### Idempotency